• Skip to primary navigation

 Post-inflammatory hyperpigmentation develops during the healing process of inflammatory acne, occurring more frequently in people with darker skin.
 It is not permanent but can be encouraged to fade more quickly through treatment.

-Active ingredients in skin care products that treat PIH include salicylic acid, azelaic acid, hydroquinone and retinoids.
-Dark spots can also be addressed with home remedies such as applying aloe vera gel, diluted apple cider vinegar or diluted lemon juice topically.
+Active ingredients in skin care products that treat PIH include salicylic and azelaic acid, hydroquinone and retinoids.
+Dark spots can also be addressed with home remedies by applying aloe vera gel, diluted apple cider vinegar or diluted lemon juice.

-Chemical peels, microdermabrasion and microneedling are professional procedures that can treat PIH.
+Chemical peels, microdermabrasion and microneedling are professional procedures that can effectively treat PIH.

 Not all treatments are suitable for dark skin.
 Proceed with caution when using azelaic acid, hydroquinone, strong chemical peels or microdermabrasion devices to prevent skin discoloration.